-Auvik has been listening to your feedback and we thank you for your interest in the Alerts 2.0.
+Auvik has been listening to your feedback and we thank you for your interest in the Alerts v2.
 We look forward to your continued feedback as we move towards the commercial availability later this year.

 Alerts are a big part of your day to stay on top of changes to your network.
 Auvik has invested in a new alerting engine to address several fundamental concerns and to provide a more scalable and dynamic solution that can more easily adapt to new types of alerts.

 By utilizing more powerful conditional logic and controlling the timing of how long conditions need to be true before triggering an alert, our goal is to facilitate richer alerts, reduce alert noise and simplify the ongoing management of alerts.
-With the addition of device tags, users can easily re-use groups of devices while creating new alerts.
+With the addition of device tags, users can easily re-use groups of devices while creating a new alert.

-Since the existing notification channels will serve both legacy and Alerts 2.0 alerts, please be advised that if you use the same notification channel for similar alerts between the legacy and Alerts 2.0 alerts, you will receive duplicate notifications.
+Since the existing notification channels will serve both legacy and Alerts v2 alerts, please be advised that if you use the same notification channel for similar alerts between the legacy and Alerts v2 alerts, you will receive duplicate notifications.
 For migration testing purposes, we recommend setting up additional notification channels that are directed towards your test users, so that your business operations are insulated against potential duplicate notifications.

-Scope of Alerts 2.0
+Scope of Alerts v2

 The new Auvik alerting experience will be rolled out as a side-by-side experience with all of your legacy alerting configuration.
 We'll incrementally add new alerting functionality in subsequent releases.